-Recent The name of this minor was changed from Mass Communication to changes in minor expanded.

-Media Studies, effective Fall 2011.
-The number of courses required for the minor was changed to 4 and the list of courses that could count was
+Recent changes in The name of this minor was changed from Mass Communication to Media Studies, effective Fall 2011.
+The number of courses required for the minor was changed to 4 and the list of courses that could count was expanded.